Map rail infrastructure

 14. At the bottom of the pane, click Save.

-15. In the Save infographic template window, for Title, type Rail Market Analysis and click Save.
+15. In the Save infographic template window, for Title, type Rail Market Analysis.
+Click Save.

-16. In the Infographic saved window, make sure Set this as the default infographic in the site menu is checked and click OK.
+16. In the Infographic saved window, check Set this as the default infographic in the site menu.

-This will ensure that your custom infographic is run each time you perform analysis on an area.
+This option ensures that your custom infographic is run by default each time you perform analysis on an area.

 3. On the infographic, point to the Intermodal Freight Facilities interactive panel and click Explore for more.

-5. Click Filter and for By keywords, type Des Moines into the search bar.
+5. Click the Filter button.
+For By keywords, type Des Moines.

 6. Close the table.